Sheffield Historical Society

 August 19, 20 & 21, 2022

 Sheffield celebrated the 241st Anniversary of Elizabeth Freeman's historic court case leading to the abolishment of slavery in Massachusetts with a series of events the weekend of August 19-21, 2022.
-The culmination of the weekend was the unveiling of a bronze statue of Freeman that will stand on the Sheffield Green.
+The culmination of the weekend was the unveiling of a bronze statue of Freeman that currently stands+ on the Sheffield Green.

 Click HERE to watch the Monument Unveiling Ceremony